Skip to content

 Quick Overview

-LearnClash organizes history trivia questions into categories and difficulty tiers so you always face the right challenge.
-These 43 history questions and answers span four eras, from ancient Egypt and Rome through medieval empires to modern wars and American history, weighted toward medium and hard because easy dates rarely stump anyone.
+LearnClash sorts history trivia into four eras and three difficulty tiers, so the question always fits your level.
+These 43 questions and answers run from ancient Egypt and Rome through medieval empires to modern wars and American history.
+The deck leans medium and hard on purpose.
+Easy dates rarely catch anyone out.

 Ancient History Questions (1-11)

 Ancient history trivia on LearnClash covers civilizations spanning roughly 3,000 years, from Mesopotamian city-states to the fall of Rome.
-These 11 questions start with monuments and empires most people recognize, then dig into details that rearrange your mental timeline of the ancient world.
+These 11 questions open with monuments and empires everyone knows, then push into the details that reshuffle your mental timeline of the ancient world.

 1. What is the only surviving ancient wonder of the world?
 (Easy)